sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

-# Multi-machine deployments and rolling releases using VSTS
+# Multi-machine deployments using VSTS

 ## Overview